 This is it.
 After hours of work I can finally hit publish.
 Yippee, my work is done.
 Well not quite, there’s still all the marketing to do on the various social media channels that I am juggling.
 I will talk about that another time as it’s far too scary to add into this post.

 Post it to Facebook, Twitter, and Instagram.
 And wherever else you want.
 And wait for it to go viral.
+Don't forget to link people or brands that you may have mentioned in your posts as well.

 Are you still waiting?
 I would love to know the percentage of blogs that go viral but honestly, it can’t be that many.
 In my 6 months, I’ve had one post go semi-viral.
 And let me tell you it was the most exciting thing that happened that day.
 I was constantly clicking refresh on my stats and watching the numbers go up.
 Well, it’s important to enjoy the highs as well as the lows.